avanderw/todo/ROADMAP.md

 - Tactical: Refining current value
 - Operational: Maintaining current value

+## MoSCoW module
+- Must have: non-negotiable, mandatory
+- Should have: important, not vital, significant value
+- Could have: nice to have, small impact
+- Won't have: not priority given time frame

 ## RAG status module
 Rule based calculation of green, amber, red status flags